leandro-alvesc/leandro-alvesc/README.md

 # About 🌱
 - Hi!
 I'm Leandro
-- I'm a Web Developer 💻
+- Web Developer 💻
-- Focused on JavaScript (Vue.js/React.js) and Python (Flask/Django)
+- Focused on Python (Flask/Django) and JavaScript (Vue.js/React.js)

 See ya!